top of page

 It feels like unity inside the company, but outside, it reads like confusion.

-By the time your message hits the final decision-maker, it’s been translated, softened, reinterpreted, and stripped of meaning.
+By the time your message reaches the final decision-maker, it’s been reinterpreted and stripped of meaning.

-And that’s how teams lose deals — not because the product is wrong, but because the message didn't survive the 10 minds who mutated it on the way.
+And that’s how deals get lost — not because the product is wrong, but because the message didn't survive.

 The Misalignment Message pattern